Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 • surface.md is the model contract.
 It tells the LLM which endpoints exist and when to use them.

-• access.json is optional for simple APIs.
-When present, it tightens permissions and confirmation behavior.
+• policy.json is optional for simple APIs.
+When present, it tightens permissions, confirmation behavior, and field restrictions.

 • entities.md and rules.md are optional context for complex APIs.

 Installed packages can provide all of these files.
-A local connections/<name>/surface.md, access.json, entities.md, or rules.md can customize a packaged connection while continuing to use the package's spec.json.
+A local amodal/connections/<name>/surface.md, policy.json, entities.md, or rules.md can customize a packaged connection while continuing to use the package's spec.json.

 Installed Packages